baragaun/bg-node-client/README.md

 When you are working on this package and you want your changes to show up in the project that is consuming this package follow these steps:

-1. After editing the sources, build the package: `yarn build`
+1. After editing the sources, build the package: `pnpm run build`
 2. Push this to the `main` branch, with all the changes in the `lib` directory.
 3. In the consuming project, issue: `pnpm install https://github.com/baragaun/bg-node-client.git`